fsfe/reuse-docs/spec.md

 Snippets may nest, and this is denoted by having `SPDX-SnippetBegin`/`SPDX-SnippetEnd` pairs within other pairs, in the same way that parentheses nest in mathematical expressions.
-In the case of nested snippets, the SPDX file tags are considered to apply to the inner-most snippet.
+In the case of nested Snippets, the SPDX snippet tags are considered to apply to the inner-most Snippet.

 ### DEP5